 There’s a brand new inn in the town of Amble and it’s already becoming a favourite with the locals as a popular restaurant too!

-The Amble Inn Northumberland opened it’s doors in January 2019 so even the lick of paint is fresh!
-The building, rooms, bedding, bathrooms, facilities, restaurant and pub are all state of the art and I loved knowing that my room wouldn’t have anything too dated.
+The Amble Inn Northumberland only opened its doors a few years ago.
+So, the building, rooms, bedding, bathrooms, facilities, restaurant and pub are all state of the art and I loved knowing that my room wouldn’t have anything too dated.

 Despite it being so new, it didn’t have a clinical feel either.
 It was all stunning decor, elegant and homely with a tasteful feel for the local area outside.
 So, I felt right at home.